 Vintage Albany County

-By 1774, Albany County was the most populated county in colonial New York with over 42 thousand settlers.
-In 1790 the federal government conducted its first national census, and the county was still the most populous county in New York State, with 75,921 inhabitants.
-By 1800, it had shrunk significantly in size and population as Rensselaer, Saratoga, Schenectady, Schoharie, Greene, and Columbia Counties were split out of what was once the huge Albany County area.
-For the past two centuries, its current borders, bounded on the east by the Hudson River and on the north by the Mohawk River have remained the same.
+By 1774, Albany County was the most populous county in colonial New York with over 42,000 settlers.
+It remained the most populous in 1790, with 75,921 inhabitants, according to the first national census.
+However, by 1800, its size and population diminished as Rensselaer, Saratoga, Schenectady, Schoharie, Greene, and Columbia Counties were formed from it.
+Its current borders, defined by the Hudson River to the east and the Mohawk River to the north, have remained unchanged for the past two centuries.

 Hover Over Image To View Description – Click Image To Enlarge